RMerl/asuswrt-merlin/README-merlin.txt

 The list of changes (so far):

-- Based on the source code of release 3.0.0.3.157 (unreleased by Asus)
+- Based on the source code of release 3.0.0.3.162
 - WakeOnLan web interface (with user-entered preset targets)
 - Persistent JFFS partition
 - User scripts that run on specific events